Ibrahima Dabo

-Ibrahima Ousmane Arthur Dabo (born 22 July 1992) is a footballer who plays as a goalkeeper for JS Saint-Pierroise.
-Born in France, he represents the Madagascar national team.
+Ibrahima Ousmane Arthur Dabo (born 22 July 1992) is a footballer who most recently played as a goalkeeper for JS Saint-Pierroise.
+Born in France, he played for the Madagascar national team.

 Club career

 Born in Créteil, Dabo has played for Créteil, Créteil B, FC Gobelins and JS Saint-Pierroise.

 International career

 Dabo's is of Senegalese descent, and his grandmother was born in Madagascar.
 He made his international debut for Madagascar in 2017.